SIOSlab/plandb.sioslab.com/docs/index.rst

 #.
 Composite table columns with different names from the exoplanets table are renamed to match the exoplanets table naming as follows: ::

-    'pl_smax':'pl_orbsmax'
-    'pl_smaxerr1':'pl_orbsmaxerr1'
-    'pl_smaxerr2':'pl_orbsmaxerr2'
-    'pl_smaxlim':'pl_orbsmaxlim'
-    'pl_smaxreflink':'pl_orbsmaxreflink'
-    'pl_eccen':'pl_orbeccen'
-    'pl_eccenerr1':'pl_orbeccenerr1'
-    'pl_eccenerr2':'pl_orbeccenerr2'
-    'pl_eccenlim':'pl_orbeccenlim'
-    'pl_eccenreflink':'pl_orbeccenreflink'
     'st_met':'st_metfe'
     'st_meterr1':'st_metfeerr1'
     'st_meterr2':'st_metfeerr2'
     'st_metreflink':'st_metfereflink'
     'st_metlim':'st_metfelim'

 #.
+The composite table is filtered to only include the columns that start with 'st\_'.

+#.
 The composite and exoplanet data sets are merged with the composite table values used preferentially when both are populated.

 #.
 For planets that were previously calculated to have a completeness larger than 0, data is substituted in from the extended table.
 For each planet of interest, we categorize each source according to the priority listing below.
 We then substitute data into the joined data from the source with the highest priority.
-If two sources are tied for the highest priority, then the most recent one is chosen.
+If two sources are tied for the highest priority, if one has a value for radius while the other does not, then that one will be chosen.
+Otherwise, the most recent one is chosen.

    #.
-Satisfies the criteria described in step 6 (barring the existence of stellar distance) and has non-null eccentricity, time of periastron passage, argument of periastron, and inclination.
+Satisfies the criteria described in step 7 (barring the existence of stellar distance) and has non-null eccentricity, time of periastron passage, argument of periastron, and inclination.

    #.
-Satisfies the criteria described in step 6 (barring the existence of stellar distance) and has non-null eccentricity, time of periastron passage, and argument of periastron.
+Satisfies the criteria described in step 7 (barring the existence of stellar distance) and has non-null eccentricity, time of periastron passage, and argument of periastron.

    #.
-Satisfies the criteria described in step 6, (barring the existence of stellar distance) has non-null eccentricity, and has either non-null time of periastron passage or argument of periastron.
+Satisfies the criteria described in step 7, (barring the existence of stellar distance) has non-null eccentricity, and has either non-null time of periastron passage or argument of periastron.

    #.
-Satisfies the criteria described in step 6 (barring the existence of stellar distance) and has non-null eccentricity.
+Satisfies the criteria described in step 7 (barring the existence of stellar distance) and has non-null eccentricity.

    #.
-Satisfies the criteria described in step 6 (barring the existence of stellar distance).
+Satisfies the criteria described in step 7 (barring the existence of stellar distance).

       .. note::